Biography of John Keats

 31st October 1795.
 London, England.

-John Keats was the son of Thomas Keats and Frances Jennings.
-In 1802 his father took over the management of Frances’s father’s livery stable and Inn and died In 1804 in a riding accident.
+John Keats was the son of Thomas Keats a stable keeper and Frances Jennings.
+Keats was the first of five children.
+In 1802 his father took over the management of Frances’s father’s livery stable and Inn and died in 1804 in a riding accident.

 John Clarke’s School, Enfield, London.

 1797: Birth of his Brother George on 28th February.